chally-lang/portfo1/README.md

    ```

 ## Usage
-The Devfolio project is structured to be intuitive and easy to navigate.
+The CharlesTech project is structured to be intuitive and easy to navigate.

-By understanding the structure and components of Devfolio, you can easily customize and extend the project to fit your needs.
+By understanding the structure and components of CharlesTech, you can easily customize and extend the project to fit your needs.